RememberButterflies/Lumpsort/README.md

 ## Terminology:
     Node:   The data structure being sorted.
-A double-linked list contained within a single lump.
+Exists in a double-linked list contained within a single lump.
     Lump:   The data structure that contains a single sorted double-linked node list.
+Exists in a double-linked list within a hump
     Hump:   (aka Lumphump) A double-linked list of lumps.
 Each lump is within the range of the previous lump.
     Husk:   The smallest and largest portions of a lump, where each lowest value is lesser than each previous lump, and similar for the largest values.
     Core:   The values not present in any husk in a hump.
 That is, the values that overlap with the ranges of subsequent lumps.